getnexusapp/.github/EULA.md

 (c) distribute, sell, rent, lease, sublicense, lend, publish, or otherwise transfer the Software or rights granted under this Agreement to a third party, except as expressly authorized by Nexus;

-(d) remove, alter, or obscure copyright, trademark, or other proprietary notices contained in or accompanying the Software;
+(d) remove, alter, or obscure copyright, trademark, licensing, or other proprietary notices contained in or accompanying the Software;

 (e) use the Software to develop, train, or improve a competing product or service, to the extent permitted by applicable law;